Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-09.md

 ...
 ```

+Test your work.
+From the Home Screen press the button to go to Details.
+Then press the button to load another Details screen.
+Press the button again to load another Details screen.

+Notice the back returns to the previous screen, try it out.

 Going back from one screen to the previous screen in the stack.
 Or jump to a screen on the stack.
+In the next step you'll a Home button that jumps all the Home screen.

+Add two buttons in the Deatils Screen.
+The first navigates to Home.
+The second returns to the previous screen on the stack.

 ```js
 ...